legionasaurus/SOPHON/lab-notebook.md

 * Also moving air pump to a seperate plug to avoid backfeeding into the Arduino
 * Speaking about the 'Duino: tmrw, planning to meet up with Jason (+ maybe Arjun?) to HOT GLUE wires in, maybe transition breadboard to a perf strip (though that makes soldering harder)
 * Also meeting w/ Arjun to do firmware

+---

+04/04/26 \- Rakin (+ Jason for 1.5 hours)
+* So now it works.
+The problem is SOPHON is for classrooms.
+Classrooms with middle schoolers.
+Middle schoolers who, even with the best intentions, likely won't be as careful with my wires as I will be.
+* SO: breadboard wire mess has to go onto perfboard; I wish Jason the best of luck with _that_!
+* Speaking of imossible tasks, turns out my clever top cap design that has a PTFE membrane clamped by 3D-printed guides isn't so airtight after all.
+I had to use **HOT GLUE**
+* Transitioning to using a sterile barbed filter and a "stack": bulkhead barb (inside vessel) -> barb (outside vessel) -> short tubing -> barb of filter -> filter membrane -> OUTPUT barb of filter
+* Looks less clean, but hoot glue isn't exactly clean either.
+Could use a really, really tall cap to hide it somewhat.